toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 You might wonder why I enabled only eight queues for each direction, given that the blade in question has 40 CPU cores.
-Well, I *did* try to enable more, and while is indeed possible to configure up to a maximum of 256 transmit and receive queues in a UCS ethernet adapter policy, checking `/proc/interrupts` after rebooting will reveal that only 8+8 was created anyway.
+Well, I *did* try to enable more, and while it is indeed possible to configure up to a maximum of 256 transmit and receive queues in a UCS ethernet adapter policy, checking `/proc/interrupts` after rebooting will reveal that only 8+8 were created anyway.
 I assume that this is a hardware limitation.
-I also tested this with a older [B200 M2](http://www.cisco.com/c/en/us/products/servers-unified-computing/ucs-b200-m2-blade-server/index.html) blade with an [M81KR](http://www.cisco.com/c/en/us/products/interfaces-modules/ucs-m81kr-virtual-interface-card/index.html) network adapter, and the limitation was exactly the same - only eight queues per direction was created.
+I also tested this with an older [B200 M2](http://www.cisco.com/c/en/us/products/servers-unified-computing/ucs-b200-m2-blade-server/index.html) blade with an [M81KR](http://www.cisco.com/c/en/us/products/interfaces-modules/ucs-m81kr-virtual-interface-card/index.html) network adapter, and the limitation was exactly the same - only eight queues per direction were created.

-I have to say that a maximum of eight receive queues is far from impressive, as other common 10 Gb network adapters supports many more.
+I have to say that a maximum of eight receive queues is far from impressive, as other common 10 Gb network adapters support many more.
 The [Intel 82599](http://www.intel.com/content/www/us/en/embedded/products/networking/82599-10-gigabit-ethernet-controller-family.html) supports [128 receive/transmit queues](http://www.intel.com/content/dam/www/public/us/en/documents/product-briefs/82599-10-gbe-controller-brief.pdf),